 My first discoveries were published in the slim volume Science and Human Origins, together with material from Casey Luskin and Doug Axe.

 The absence of a direct test of a first pair’s possibility posed both an opportunity and a challenge.
 I didn’t have the skills necessary or the knowledge to do the necessary tests.
 One by one, though, people who were qualified joined our group.
-There was Ola Hössjer, Swedish mathematician and population geneticist, and Colin Reeves, professor at Coventry University in Operations Research and Mathematical Modeling, and then Andrew Jones, PhD from Edinburgh, who did our programming.
+There was Ola Hössjer, Swedish mathematician and population geneticist, and Colin Reeves, professor at Coventry University in Operations Research and Mathematical Modeling.

 The beginning of their search is told in the book Theistic Evolution, whose pages may have led you to this site.
 Now follow us through to their results and the answer you have been waiting for.